-Dr. Watkins reports no financial relationships relevant to this field of study.
-This article originally appeared in the September issue of Infectious Disease Alert.
+Dr. Watkins reports no financial relationships in this field of study.

 Source: Tseng HF, et al. Herpes zoster vaccine and the incidence of recurrent herpes zoster in an immunocompetent elderly population.
 J Infect Dis 2012;206:190-196.

-A COMMON QUESTION IN CLINICAL PRACTICE ABOUT THE shingles vaccine is whether it is effective in preventing recurrent episodes in patients who have had herpes zoster (HZ).
-Currently, the Advisory Committee on Immunization Practices (ACIP) recommends it for patients ≥ 60 years of age, including those with prior HZ.1 The actual risk of recurrence has not been elucidated, although it is thought to be higher in patients with more severe disease.2 Since it was first licensed in 2006, the shingles vaccine has been hampered by production difficulties and shortfalls in availability.
-Although the FDA approved the shingles vaccine for adults aged 50 through 59 years in March 2011, the ACIP declined to follow suit, citing available evidence and the supply issues.3 Health care policy makers and providers therefore need guidance in determining shingles vaccination priorities.
+A common question in clinical practice about the shingles vaccine is whether it is effective in preventing recurrent episodes in patients who have had herpes zoster (HZ).
+Currently the Advisory Committee on Immunization Practices (ACIP) recommends it for patients ≥ 60 years of age, including those with prior HZ.1 The actual risk of recurrence has not been elucidated, although it is thought to be higher in patients with more severe disease.2 Since it was first licensed in 2006, the shingles vaccine has been hampered by production difficulties and shortfalls in availability.
+Although the Food and Drug Administration approved the shingles vaccine for adults aged 50 through 59 years in March 2011, the ACIP declined to follow suit, citing available evidence and the supply issues.3 Healthcare policy-makers and providers therefore need guidance in determining shingles vaccination priorities.

 To clarify these issues, Tseng and colleagues conducted a matched cohort study in the Kaiser Permanente system in Southern California.
 Members aged ≥ 60 years who received the shingles vaccine between 1/1/07 and 12/31/10 served as the vaccinated cohort.
-The unvaccinated cohort included randomly selected members who were matched 5:1 to the vaccinated group based on birth date (± 1 year) and were assigned an index date that corresponded with the vaccination date of the matched vaccinated member.
-Both groups had the same selection criteria: 1) no diagnosis of HZ during 180 days prior to the date of vaccination; 2) they had a visit for a diagnosis of HZ that included a prescription of antiviral medication on the same day 180 to 730 days prior to vaccination; 3) they had not received a diagnosis of HZ ≤ 1 year prior to the index HZ case, defined as the first HZ case diagnosed in the reference period.
-Immunocompromised patients were excluded from both cohorts, including those with HIV, leukemia, lymphoma, or those who had been prescribed immunosuppressive agents during the period from ≤ 1 year before the index date until the end of follow-up.
+The unvaccinated cohort included randomly selected members who were matched 5:1 to the vaccinated group based on birth date (±1 year) and were assigned an index date that corresponded with the vaccination date of the matched vaccinated member.
+Both groups had the same selection criteria: (1) no diagnosis of HZ during 180 days prior to the date of vaccination; (2) they had a visit for a diagnosis of HZ that included a prescription of antiviral medication on the same day 180 to 730 days prior to vaccination; (3) they had not received a diagnosis of HZ ≤1 year prior to the index HZ case, defined as the first HZ case diagnosed in the reference period.
+Immunocompromised patients were excluded from both cohorts, including those with HIV, leukemia, lymphoma, or having been prescribed immunosuppressive agents during the period from ≤1 year before the index date until the end of follow-up.
 A propensity score was used to account for potential confounders and was created using a logistic regression model that predicted the probability of receiving the zoster vaccine.
 The study included 1036 vaccinated and 5180 unvaccinated subjects.